Nipple Itching: Symptoms, Causes and Treatment

 • What medications do you take?

-Once your doctor finds the underlying cause of your vaginal itching, they will recommend treatment options.
-The specific course of treatment required depends on the particular condition that is causing the problem.
+Once your doctor finds the primary cause of your nipple itching, they will recommend treatment options.
+The specific course of treatment required depends on the condition that is causing the problem.

 Mastitis

 Mastitis is treated with antibiotics.
-Make sure you take the full course of treatment to prevent the infection from coming back.
-Other steps that can also help reduce symptoms of mastitis include:
+Make sure you take the entire course of treatment to prevent the infection from coming back.
+Other steps that can also help reduce symptoms of mastitis include

 • taking over-the-counter pain relievers